Geometrically Regular Black Holes with Hedgehog Scalar Hair: Discussion and conclusions

 We have shown that General Relativity coupled to a constrained \(SO(3)\) scalar triplet and a non-propagating three-form sector admits an exact hedgehog branch with asymptotically flat geometrically regular black holes.
 The construction works as follows.
 A single scalar with explicit angular dependence cannot source an exactly spherical geometry, already at the level of the k-essence energy-momentum tensor.
 Once the angular dependence is absorbed into an internal index, however, the constrained triplet closes analytically: the modulus is frozen, the field equations dynamically enforce \(A=B\), and the Einstein sector reduces the metric to the first-order equation~\eqref{eq:massdef}.
 The role of the auxiliary three-form is to promote the overall density scale of the effective kinetic function to the integration constant \(\rho_0\), so that the exact regular branch forms a continuous family within one fixed theory.

-Within the exact family generated by the functions~\eqref{eq:Kn}, the \(n=3\) solution is the cleanest regular solution that can describe a black hole.
-It is asymptotically flat, has finite ADM mass, no solid-angle deficit, and its first deviation from Schwarzschild appears only at order \(r^{-4}\) rather than \(r^{-2}\).
-In this sense it is less monopole-like than the standard global-monopole geometry and less Reissner--Nordstr\"om-like than the \(n=2\) member of the same family.
+Within the exact family generated by the functions~\eqref{eq:Kn}, the \(n=3\) member is the simplest asymptotically flat regular black-hole solution whose leading correction to Schwarzschild starts at order \(r^{-4}\).
+In this sense, it is less monopole-like than the standard global-monopole geometry and less Reissner--Nordstr\"om-like than the \(n=2\) member of the same family.
 The regular core is de Sitter, while the far field remains unusually close to Schwarzschild.

 The scalar hair carried by the solution is genuine, but it is topological rather than Coulomb-like.
 The relevant invariant is the winding of the hedgehog map \(S^2_\infty\to S^2_{\rm int}\), not a new continuous scalar charge.
 The continuous parameter \(\rho_0\) of the exact family comes from the auxiliary three-form sector, not from a Gauss law of the triplet fields.
 For the \(n=3\) branch one has \(M=\pi^2\rho_0L^3/4\), so \(\rho_0\) is secondary to the ADM mass: it parameterises the family, but it is not an independent scalar charge at infinity.
 In this sense the solutions carry continuous secondary hair, but not a scalar charge.